chiyuliu67/db-access-code-generator-client/README.md

 3. Use Anypoint Studio to create an empty Mule Project for the new GraphQL application, and delete the generated default "Mule Configuration File" from the **_"<newGraphQLApp\>/src/main/mule"_** directory

-4. [OPTIONAL]: Create an empty Postman collection and export it to a json file under **_db-access-code-generator-client/src/main/resources_** directory
+4. [OPTIONAL]: Create an empty Postman collection and export it to a json file under **_db-access-code-generator-client/src/main/resources_** directory.

 ### Step 1.
 Update _db-access-code-generator-client_ project for your databases and start it up